rawscholar-engineering/rawscholar-blog/content/blog/without-ielts-you-may-study-in-the-united-kingdom.md

 The Largest Study Abroad Scholarship in India

 You must have come across a slew of fully funded study abroad scholarships that cover the entire cost of tuition.
-But have you heard about the INR 5,00,00,000 Leverage Edu scholarship?
-Yes, you read that correctly: Leverage Edu is offering an INR 5 crore overseas scholarship to Indian students.
+But have you heard about the INR 5,00,00,000 rawscholar scholarship?
+Yes, you read that correctly: Rawscholar is offering an INR 5 crore overseas scholarship to Indian students.
 Hundreds of Indians will benefit from waivers on tuition and living expenses, as well as reduced costs associated with visa applications, excursions, and on-campus spending, thanks to India's largest study abroad scholarship.

 FAQs